Hopac/Hopac/Docs/Inverting.md

-All the combinators that an event stream combinator library like Rx supports can easily be implemented for lazy streams&mdash;except for the fact that lazy streams have no concept of time.
-Fortunately, to recover a concept of time, we can simply replace the `Lazy` type constructor with the `Alt` type constructor:
+All the combinators that an event stream combinator library like Rx supports can easily be implemented for lazy streams&mdash;except for the fact that lazy streams have no concept of time or choice.
+Fortunately, to recover a concept of time or choice, we can simply replace the `Lazy` type constructor with the `Alt` type constructor:

 ```fsharp
 type Stream<'x> =